MIDL-Conference/midl-website-2021/pages/call-for-papers.md

 ## Special Issue

 MIDL is going to have a Special Issue in [MedIA](https://www.journals.elsevier.com/medical-image-analysis) (Medical Image Analysis).
 A selection of best full and short papers is going to be invited to submit an extended version of their work there.
+Papers will be pre-selected based on area chair recommendations during the review process; final decisions are made by the program chairs.
+Extended papers may still be rejected during the peer-review process of MedIA.
+The submission deadline for invited papers will be in August 2021 with expected publication in January/February 2022 (if no major revisions are required).

 ## Timeline